EricFillion/happy-transformer/docs/index.md

 ---
 # About
-Happy Transformer makes it easy to fine-tune NLP Transformer models and use them for inference.
+Happy Transformer makes it easy to fine-tune and perform inference with NLP Transformer models.

 ![Happy Transformer](assets/images/logo.jpg)